-My name is Ayeni-Wuraola Ogungbola, the founder and CEO of Iyl foods and confectionery limited.
+My name is Ayeni-Wuraola Ogungbola, the founder and CEO of a food business known as Iyl foods and confectionery limited.
 I am a graduate of biochemistry from Bowen University and a mum of two adorable boys.
 I love to cook, travel, meet new people, eat, talk and sell.

-Challenges are inevitable in business.
+Challenges are inevitable in business especially food business.
 Some of the challenges we face are

 - Lack of funds: I kept re-investing the funds generated from the business.
 Got a 9-5 job to support the growth of the business, I also received a grant of N100,000 in my second year of business. (so that people don’t just think that it is that N4000 that has put the business where it is today, even though it has helped shaped the foundation of this business in many ways.

 - Lack of information: This is a huge problem in Nigeria at the moment.
 I learned the hard way in many ways but now I know better to research and ask questions.